Madrid: Media and entertainment

-Madrid (or the wider region) hosts the main TV and radio producers and broadcasters as well as the most of the major written mass media in Spain.
-It is home to numerous newspapers, magazines and publications, including ABC, El País, El Mundo, La Razón, Marca, ¡Hola!, Diario AS, El Confidencial and Cinco Días.
+Besides hosting the main television and radio producers and broadcasters, the metropolitan area hosts most of the major written mass media in Spain, including ABC, El País, El Mundo, La Razón, Marca, ¡Hola!, Diario AS, El Confidencial and Cinco Días.
 The Spanish international news agency EFE maintains its headquarters in Madrid since its inception in 1939.
 The second news agency of Spain is the privately owned Europa Press, founded and headquartered in Madrid since 1953.